SAFEtoolbox/SAFEtoolbox.github.io/index.md

 * [PAWN method](./Pawn.md/)
 * [Frequently Asked Questions](./Faqs.md/)

-### Contributors

-SAFE was originally developed in Matlab by Francesca Pianosi, Fanny Sarrazin and Thorsten Wagener at the Department of Civil Engineering at the University of Bristol.
-The R version was developed by Isabella Gollini and Valentina Noacco.
-The Python Jupyter Notebooks were developed by Andres Penuela-Fernandez.

-### Acknowledgements

-The development of SAFE was originally supported by the UK Natural Environment Research Council through the Consortium on Risk in the Environment: Diagnostics, Integration, Benchmarking, Learning and Elicitation (CREDIBLE) [NE/J017450/1].
-The further development of SAFE, including the implementation of the Python version, has been supported by the UK Engineering and Physical Sciences Research Council through a Living with Environmental Change Fellowship [EP/R007330/1] and the EPSRC Impact Acceleration Account.

 <!--
 ### Install iRONS locally ###
 To install iRONS on your computer: [Install iRONS](./Install.md/)